 The annual target incentive bonus typically is calculated as a percent of annual base pay as of January 1 of the performance year.
 The target percent for incentive compensation, like base salary, is determined through periodic benchmarking and review of the median level survey data provided by Towers Watson.
 Annual incentive compensation represents an "at risk" component of the executive compensation package.
-Actual incentive bonus amounts are dependent upon performance against specific measurements and through 2013, may vary from 0% to 200% of targeted amounts.
+Actual incentive bonus amounts are dependent upon performance against specific measurements and, through 2014, may vary from 0% to 200% of targeted amounts.

 As a general principle, the portion of an executive's compensation tied to incentive compensation increases with the executive's level of responsibility.
 Thus, the chief executive officer's annual incentive opportunity is greater than that of the other named executive officers.
-We targeted an annual incentive opportunity for the chief executive officer at 100% of base pay in 2013 based upon Towers Watson survey data for comparably situated executives.
+We targeted an annual incentive opportunity for the chief executive officer at 100% of base pay in 2014 based upon Towers Watson survey data for comparably situated executives.
 The relationship of our incentive targets to market median comparisons is illustrated in the following table.

-Name 2013 Target % of Base Salary Target Incentive % to Market Median
+Name 2014 Target % of Base Salary Target Incentive % to Market Median

 Ajita G. Rajendra 100 100

-John J. Kita 67 102
+John J. Kita 67 103

+James F. Stern 67 108

+Mark A. Petrarca 57 98

+Kevin J. Wheeler 57 89

 Paul W. Jones 100 Not Compared

-James F. Stern 67 110

-Mark A. Petrarca 57 102

-The 2013 annual incentive plan for all corporate executives was based on achieving a target financial measure of 11.67% Return on Equity, which the PCC established at its February, 2013 meeting based upon historical performance, its assessment of the 2013 business plan, the competitive environment and overall performance objectives.
-Return on Equity is calculated by dividing net income by stockholder equity, adjusted to exclude certain extraordinary or nonrecurring items, as provided for in the 2013 annual incentive plan.
+The 2014 annual incentive plan for all corporate executives was based on achieving a target financial measure of 13.60% Return on Equity, which the PCC established at its February, 2014 meeting based upon historical performance, its assessment of the 2014 business plan, the competitive environment and overall performance objectives.
+Return on Equity is calculated by dividing net income by stockholder equity, adjusted to exclude certain extraordinary or nonrecurring items, as provided for in the 2014 annual incentive plan.
 We use Return on Equity as the basis for determining annual incentive compensation for corporate executives because we believe it represents a sound measure of our performance that is easily recognized and readily used by investors and that links executive performance to stockholder interests.
+For Mr. Wheeler, who is a business unit executive, we used two components: Return on Equity of 13.60% and business unit performance based on meeting an internal financial objective, Return on Performance Assets, at the business unit.